qanastek/HugsVision/README.md

   <img src="https://github.com/qanastek/HugsVision/blob/main/ressources/images/logo_name_transparent.png" alt="drawing" width="250"/>
 </p>

-HugsVision is a open-source and easy to use all-in-one huggingface wrapper for computer vision.
+HugsVision is an open-source and easy to use all-in-one huggingface wrapper for computer vision.

-The goal is to create a fast, flexible and user-friendly toolkit than can be used to easily develop **state-of-the-art** computer vision technologies, including systems for Image Classification, Semantic Segmentation, Object Detection, Image Generation, Denoising and much more.
+The goal is to create a fast, flexible and user-friendly toolkit that can be used to easily develop **state-of-the-art** computer vision technologies, including systems for Image Classification, Semantic Segmentation, Object Detection, Image Generation, Denoising and much more.

 ⚠️ HugsVision is currently in beta. ⚠️

 # Quick installation

 HugsVision is constantly evolving.
 New features, tutorials, and documentation will appear over time.
 HugsVision can be installed via PyPI to rapidly use the standard library.
-Moreover, a local installation can be used by those users that what to run experiments and modify/customize the toolkit.
+Moreover, a local installation can be used by those users than want to run experiments and modify/customize the toolkit.
 HugsVision supports both CPU and GPU computations.
-For most all the recipes, however, a GPU is necessary during training.
+For most recipes, however, a GPU is necessary during training.
 Please note that CUDA must be properly installed to use GPUs.

 ## Anaconda setup